louparker/random-music-quiz/README.md

 -	Bonus points based on time left.
 -	Modal if score wasn’t high enough for high scores page or to say it is there.
+-   Work more with reusability in Javascript code.

 -----